 A. Yes.
 There are a number of programs, but one that may be of special interest is the In-Home Supportive Services Program (“IHSS”).
 It is designed for persons of limited financial means who are blind, disabled or over age 65, and who are unable to live safely at home without assistance.
 For qualifying individuals, it provides nonmedical services such as meal preparation, cleaning, laundry, bathing, feeding, dressing, grooming, toileting, and monitoring for persons with cognitive impairments who are at risk of injury at home.

 It works like this: following an application, an in-home assessment is made by a social worker to determine the number of hours of care needed.
 This can be up to 195 hours per month for a non-severely impaired applicant and up to 283 hours per month for one who is severely impaired.
-Upon approval, the beneficiary then selects and hires a caregiver and the IHSS program pays the worker for the approved hours per month, currently at the rate of $12.50 per hour in Alameda County (in 2015).
+Upon approval, the beneficiary then selects and hires a caregiver and the IHSS program pays the worker for the approved hours per month, currently at the rate of $13.85 per hour in Alameda County (in 2019, and to increase to $14.75/hour on 01/01/2020).

 Resource Limits: The program is designed for persons of very modest resources who are eligible to receive Supplemental Security Income (“SSI”) or Medi-Cal.
 To qualify, the applicant must generally have less than $2,000 in savings if single, and less than $3,000 if married.
 Note: for those persons with excess assets, there may be lawful strategies to accelerate eligibility without the need to first spend down the excess.

 Income Limits: For persons with low monthly incomes, the benefit is available without a share of cost (“co-pay”).
-However, for persons whose monthly income is above certain levels (currently, above $1,211 for a single person and $1,638 for a married person), the applicant will have a share of cost that must be paid to the worker before the IHSS program pays the balance.
+However, for persons whose monthly income is above certain levels (currently, in year 2019: above $1,211 for a single person and $1,638 for a married person), the applicant will have a share of cost that must be paid to the worker before the IHSS program pays the balance.
 Thus, the program only works well for persons with low incomes, or persons with great need who are awarded hours close to the maximum.
+Note: the increased income allowed for a single individual in year 2020 to qualify for IHSS without a share of cost will be$ 1,465 per month.

 In many cases, the caregiver may hire a family member, whether a spouse or an adult child.
 Also, for the caregiver who works at least 80 hours per month, the program makes healthcare available at a nominal monthly premium, a valuable benefit to the worker.